vitalis18/dartFundamentals/README.md

 # dartFundamentals
-Fundamentals for learning data cause I miss it everytime
+Fundamentals for learning dart cause I miss it everytime